Funding/Can you apply?

 For successful applicants:

-2. Our grants include the opportunity to promote your project on our website, see Projects That Spark.
-The website can help to promote your projects, give an overview of our investments, and to inspire other organisations.
+1. Successful applicants are issued with a formal Letter of Arrangement, which will set out the terms of our support and the expectations and commitments of all concerned.
+Applicants usually draw-down funds in agreed stages, subject to satisfactory interim updates.2.
+Our grants include the opportunity to promote your project on our website, see Projects That Spark.
+The website can help to promote your project, give an overview of our support, and inspire other organisations.
 It can also help you to secure funding in the future by showcasing what you have achieved.

-4. All grants made are listed in Westhill’s Annual Report and Statement of Accounts.
-We also appreciate reciprocal linking from the websites of successful applicants, as well as use of our logo on relevant promotional material.
+5. All grants made are listed in Westhill’s Annual Report and Statement of Accounts.